OliNightly/PipBoy/README.md

 # Pip-Boy
 Your personal Pip-Boy for your iOS Device.

 **WARNING:** Due to iOS's limitations, some of the features of Pip-Boy have been removed.
-The map will have to be a still image & I have to think of a new idea for the data & inventory tabs.
+The map will have to be a still image & I have to think of new ideas for the data & inventory tabs.

 **Contents:**